[Next]

 from_degrees=from_degrees

-array; type: any
+scalar or array; type: numeric

 angles in degrees